Minuscule 25: Description

 It has errors by iota subscriptum.

 Text

-The Greek text of the codex is a representative of the Byzantine text-type.
-Kurt Aland placed it in Category V. It was not examined by Claremont Profile Method.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type.
+Biblical scholar Kurt Aland placed it in Category V of his New Testament manuscript classification system.
+It was not examined by the Claremont Profile Method (a specific analysis of textual data).

 History

+The manuscript was added to the list of the New Testament manuscripts by textual critic Johann Jakob Wettstein, who gave it the number 25.

+It was examined and described by textual critics Johann J. Griesbach, Johann M. A. Scholz, and Paulin Martin.
+C. R. Gregory saw the manuscript in 1885.

 The manuscript is dated by the INTF to the 11th-century.

-It was added to the list of the New Testament manuscripts by Johann Jakob Wettstein, who gave it the number 25.

-It was examined and described by Griesbach, Scholz, and Paulin Martin.
-C. R. Gregory saw the manuscript in 1885.

 It is currently housed at the Bibliothèque nationale de France (Gr.
 191) in Paris.